VladaLukovskaya/ansible-script-for-delivering-and-building-php-app/README.md

 ## Ansible playbook
 What steps should be described in the ansible playbook:
-1. Check whether the remote server (RS) has Docker installed.
-If not, to install it.
+1. Check whether the remote server (RS) has everything requires installed.
+If not, install it.
-At first, I connect to
- Check whether docker-compose installed?
-Turn them all on via the systemd module?
 1. Deliver the Dockerfile and docker-compose.yml to the RS.
 2. Build the app.
 3. Pass variables to the nginx.conf template.